immixvocalensemble/immixvocalensemble.github.io/_posts/2019-08-14-Android-tablets-classical-musician.md

 <img class="db w-100 mt0" src="/images/blog/2019/tablet-choir.jpg" alt="A tablet in a choir.">

 The classical musician is surrounded by tradition.
-A rich tradition, te be sure, with much to be learned from, but occasionally it gets in the way of progress.
+A rich tradition, to be sure, with much to be learned from, but occasionally it gets in the way of progress.
 That one choir member holding a tablet sticks out like a sore thumb.

 The primary concern regarding technology and classical music is its reliability.
 There is always the fear of a tablet suddenly freezing in the middle of a performance, or simply pressing the wrong button and losing your place in the score.
 Reason enough for most to simply avoid the scary new tech.